wp-plugins/bulk-delete/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= 2014-01-05 - v4.4.2 - (Dev time: 1.5 hours) =
+- Fix: Deleting first x posts deletes all posts while deleting by category (#44)
+- Fix: Posts are moved to trash even if "Delete permanently" option is selected (#45)
+- Tweak: Move request processing code for deleting by custom field to addon

 = 2013-12-18 - v4.4.1 - (Dev time: 0.5 hours) =
 - Fix: Bulk Delete menu overrides other menus at the same position